 There are three types of lounges within the Amtrak system: Metropolitan, Club Acela, and unstaffed.
 No matter what kind of lounge is at the station you are visiting, they provide a place to wait, and they often have coffee available for you.

-Due to COVID-19, Amtrak may not offer all services discussed in this article, and some lounges may be temporarily closed.
+Due to the pandemic, Amtrak may not offer all services discussed in this article, and some lounges may be temporarily closed.
 Please adjust your expectations accordingly.
 Amtrak lounges and stations require a face mask at all times unless you are actively eating or drinking.

 Do You Qualify To Use Amtrak Lounges?